 Earlier in 2016, Ready Player One’s movie trailer had a QR Code.
 This QR Code redirected people to the official website of the film.

-In 2017, a Finland based global food packaging specialist—Huhtamaki—came up with QR Codes on single-use paper cups.
+In 2017, a Finland-based global food packaging specialist—Huhtamaki—came up with a new idea.
+Here, they decided to use QR Codes on single-use paper cups.
 The QR Code, when scanned, redirects customers to promotional content or website.

 Expert tip: Make sure your potential customers have a reason to visit your website.
-In your marketing message, it should be clear what incentive they have for visiting your website.
+To do it, you need to have a clear marketing message.
+You can do it by telling them about what incentive they have for visiting your website.

 See how you can successfully use QR Codes for marketing in India.